J. Hartley Manners: Biography

-He was born on 10 August 1870.
-He wrote the 1922 silent screen adaptation of his own 1912 play Peg o' My Heart which starred Laurette.
+Manners was born on 10 August 1870.
+He wrote the 1922 silent screen adaptation of his own 1912 play Peg o' My Heart, which starred Laurette.
 The 1933 sound remake starring Marion Davies was adapted from Manners' play as Manners had died in 1928.
 Manners also wrote two 1924 silent film screenplays which starred his wife in her only two other motion picture appearances, Happiness adapted from his play, and One Night in Rome.
 The latter his wife particularly enjoyed and kept a personal print to run over and over for guests.

-His one-act radio play The Queen's Messenger was adapted to become the first ever broadcast television drama only three months before his death on 19 December 1928.
+Manners' one-act radio play The Queen's Messenger was adapted to become the first ever broadcast television drama, only three months before his death on 19 December 1928.

 Productions

 Peg o' My Heart, a comedy, played in New York City from December 20, 1912 to May 30, 1914.
-It afterward had a long run in London.
+Afterwards it had a long run in London.
 The play was the subject of a United States Supreme Court case decided in 1920, Manners v.
 Morosco.